Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Experimental Design and Data

 We use standard cross-sectional predictive regressions to examine statistical predictability.
 For stock returns, we implement the \cite{fama1973risk} methodology and estimate monthly cross-sectional regressions of the form:

-where $R_{i,t}$ denotes the excess return of firm $i$ in month $t$. $Score_{i,t-1}$ is the sentiment score generated by the goal-blind GPT prompt using the most recent earnings call transcript available at $t-1$. $Dif\!f_{i,t-1}$ is the difference between the sentiment scores produced by the goal-aware and goal-blind prompts.
+where $R_{i,t}$ denotes the excess return of firm $i$ in month $t$. \textit{Score}$_{i,t-1}$ is the sentiment score generated by the goal-blind GPT prompt using the most recent earnings call transcript available at $t-1$. \textit{Diff}$_{i,t-1}$ is the difference between the sentiment scores produced by the goal-aware and goal-blind prompts.
 Because the sentiment score does not have a natural scale, raw values may not be directly comparable across firms, industries, or time periods.
-For this reason we transform both sentiment scores into percentiles across all firms within each year–month so that the difference score captures the gap in the percentile values of scores generated under goal-aware and goal-blind scores.
-Correspondingly, the time-period fixed effect $\alpha_t$ is included to absorb aggregate time series shifts in returns.
+For this reason we transform both sentiment scores into percentiles across all firms within each year–month so that \textit{Diff}$_{i,t-1}$ variable captures the gap in the percentile values of scores generated under goal-aware and goal-blind scores.
+The time-period fixed effect $\alpha_t$ is included to absorb aggregate time series shifts in returns.

-We interact both $Score_{i,t-1}$ and $Dif\!f_{i,t-1}$ with indicator variables $Pre\text{-}Cutof\!f_{t}$ and $Post\text{-}Cutof\!f_{t}$, which equal one if month $t$ occurs before or after the LLM’s knowledge cutoff date, respectively.
+We interact both \textit{Score}$_{i,t-1}$ and \textit{Diff}$_{i,t-1}$ with indicator variables \textit{Pre-Cutoff}$_{t}$ and \textit{Post-Cutoff}$_{t}$, which equal one if month $t$ occurs before or after the LLM’s knowledge cutoff date, respectively.
 This specification allows predictive coefficients to differ across the two periods and is designed to isolate the role of goal awareness.
-When the LLM is goal aware, it may leverage patterns, associations, and correlations embedded in the full-sample available that are correlated with future outcomes.
+When the LLM is goal aware, it may leverage patterns, associations, and correlations embedded in the full training sample available that are correlated with future outcomes.
 Because such information is internalized during training and cannot be selectively ``unlearned'' at inference time, goal awareness can thus induce outputs that are implicitly forward-looking relative to the evaluation period, leading to stronger predictive performance prior to the cutoff.
 Such behavior does not require the LLM to explicitly access forward-looking information in making predictions.
-Once the evaluation period extends beyond the model’s knowledge cutoff, however, these internalized correlations become equally stale, and the performance advantage of goal-aware scores over goal-blind scores should dissipate or reverse.
+Once the evaluation period extends beyond the model’s knowledge cutoff, however, these internalized correlations become equally stale, and the performance advantage of goal-aware scores over goal-blind scores should dissipate or even reverse.

 Accordingly, any differential predictive power attributable to goal awareness should be concentrated in the pre-cutoff period and attenuated in the post-cutoff period.
 For this reason, we expect $\beta_{1,t}$ and $\beta_{2,t}$ in Equation (\ref{eq:fmb}) to be positive if the intermediate variable is informative.
 Moreover, the two coefficients should be of similar magnitude, as knowledge of future returns prior to the cutoff date should not matter under goal blindness.
 By the same reasoning, $\beta_{4,t}=0$ since the lack of future-relevant information renders any advantage of goal awareness nil after the cutoff.
 Finally, $\beta_{3,t}$ is the key coefficient of interest.
 Under the null, $\beta_{3,t}=0$ if goal awareness does not change the way the LLM generates outputs; under the alternative, $\beta_{3,t}$ may be positive if disclosure of the downstream use of the output motivates the LLM to produce intermediate measures that better align with the ultimate task.